madalina1/wade_hackathon/README.md

 Also, at the end of the file, all the Places are represented with their countyCode and leiCode.

-We (Madalina and Daniel) worked together to parse and generate the rdf file.
+We (Madalina Insuratelu and Daniel Oana) worked together to parse and generate the rdf file.

+Note: Rares Podaru left the team, only Madalina and Daniel compose the team.